carbon-steel/carbon-steel.github.io/_posts/2024-06-19-abstractions.md

       utilization.
 Check to make sure your service is not just handling fewer requests at the moment.
     - You've submitted a code change and you see no problems in the service the next day.
-Did your code get rolled out without issues or was the rollout skipped that day?
+Check to make sure a rollout occurred that day and your code was included in it.
 * Always measure impact when optimizing code.
 Code changes that appear to be "theoretically" faster can end up being slower due to factors revealed in lower layers of abstraction.